 The School itself is building a strong reputation in Population Medicine, Health Economics, and Diet and Health and BioMedicine with laboratory work now being concentrated in the newly-built BioMedical Research Centre.
 As part of the Faculty of Medicine and Health Sciences we place a strong emphasis on inter-professional co-operation in teaching and research.

 We are committed to the principles of the Athena SWAN charter, which recognises and celebrates good practice in recruiting, retaining and promoting women in science, technology, engineering, mathematics and medicine (STEMM) in higher education.
-We have already been awarded a bronze award and are in the process of applying for a silver award.
+We are pleased to have received the Athena SWAN Silver award.